So we've now discussed lung cancer which is the

 it looks a lot less than the volume of the

 left lung.
 You can see that even better on

 the CT scan image where the circumferential

-thickening around the left lung and the inside
+thickening around the right lung and the inside

 half the volume of the right side.
 That is